danieffe/Analysis-and-control-of-a-SCARA-robot/README.md

 # Foundations of Robotics: Technical Project
-## SCARA manipulator control and simulation
+## Analysis and Control of a SCARA robot

 # Project Description